3-5-2008 Bought Thought thread - SPOILERS

 Kitty Pryde is deaded.

-Mostly I'm just amazed that Whedon would use a character death as his big dramatic closer, when he started the book with the most outright example in recent memory that character death means nothing. bad place, they just killed Cyclops two issues ago, and brought him back in the issue immediately after that.
+Mostly I'm just amazed that Whedon would use a character death as his big dramatic closer, when he started the book with the most outright example in recent memory that character death means nothing.
+Hell, they just killed Cyclops two issues ago, and brought him back in the issue immediately after that.

 I was being kind, I guess.
 And I couldn't agree with you more, really.